kcaisley/frida/docs/week27.md

 I want to target 12-bit precision, as this is more generally useful, and it better places me compared the state of the art:

+- CC Liu 2010
+    - The follow up 2015 paper seems to indicate (pg 3) that the inserted compensative capacitors add to the sampling capacitance (as I thought) but they don't add to the input range of the DAC.
+Why is the the case?
+Will need to come back to this.

 - Hsu 2013
     - Intro "Our goal is to create an ADC that runs faster than 10 MS/s at more than 10b ENOB, while achieving F oM lower than 50f J/conv.-step."
     - For FRIDA: 12-bit, 400uW, 10MS/s gives: `400e-6/(2**12 * 10e6)` = 9.7 fJ/conv-step